Jessie Mangaliman, former Newsday reporter who shared Pulitzer, dies at 63

 En route he chronicled his own incredible journey from legal to illegal to legal status as a reporter for the New York City edition of Newsday, where he worked from 1987 to 1995 and was nominated for the Pulitzer Prize for his coverage of the AIDS crisis and immigration issues.

 His role in the team coverage of a Manhattan subway derailment that left five dead helped New York Newsday win the Pulitzer for spot news coverage in 1992.
-As a young reporter he stood up to a legendary newsroom figure, leading a protest against Jimmy Breslin after then-New York Newsday columnist attacked a female Korean-American reporter in a profane racial and ethnic slur-laced rant.
+As a young reporter, he stood up to a legendary newsroom figure, leading a protest against Jimmy Breslin after the then-New York Newsday columnist attacked a female Korean-American reporter in a racial and ethnic slur-laced rant.

 Breslin was later suspended without pay.

-Mangaliman died of a massive heart attack Monday at his home in Oakland, California.
-A former reporter for Newsday, The Washington Post, the San Jose Mercury News, USA Today, and other papers, he was 63.
+Mangaliman died of a heart attack Monday at his home in Oakland, California.
+Also a former reporter for The Washington Post, the San Jose Mercury News, USA Today and other papers, he was 63.

 He is survived by husband John Meier.
-The two were married at the former Las Vegas home of Frank Sinatra in 2016, but were together since their first sneaking glances during a 1990s Manhattan elevator ride as Mangaliman headed to the Philippines to report on Imelda Marcos, wife of deposed Philippine President Ferdinand Marcos.
+The two were married at the former Palm Springs home of Frank Sinatra in 2016, but were together since their first sneaking glances during a 1990s Manhattan elevator ride as Mangaliman headed to the Philippines to report on Imelda Marcos, wife of deposed Philippine President Ferdinand Marcos.

 “Jessie and I were lucky enough to share 27 years together and they’re full of beautiful memories and adventures,” Meier wrote as he shared a photo of Mangaliman, arms outstretched, embraced by morning clouds atop a mountain perch in Nong Khiaw, Laos.